Qiskit/qiskit-code-assistant-vscode/README.md

 3. Click Install.
 4. Click Reload.

-Now the Qiskit VSCode Extension will be available when coding using Open QASM and Python(Qiskit) files.
+Now the Qiskit VSCode Extension will be available when coding using OpenQASM and Python(Qiskit) files.

 ### To install the extension from a local file